-The Title IX Coordinator will provide a notice of GCSOM's nondiscrimination policy and its grievance procedure and the contact information for its Title IX Coordinators to all applicants for admission and employment, learners, and employees.
+GCSOM's nondiscrimination policy and its grievance procedure and the contact information for its Title IX Coordinators is provided to all applicants for admission and employment, learners and employees.
+This information is available online at www.geisinger.edu/titleix.

-6. Reporting Procedures
+4. Reporting Procedures

-Any applicant, learner, employee, or member of the GCSOM community who has experiencedsex discrimination, sexual/gender misconduct, or Title IX Sexual Harassment is encouraged to immediately seek help.
+Any applicant, learner, employee, or member of the GCSOM community who has experienced sex discrimination, sexual/gender misconduct, or Title IX Sexual Harassment is encouraged to immediately seek help.
 In circumstances involving sexual violence or assault, GCSOM encourages all individuals to seek assistance from a medical provider and/or law enforcement as indicated immediately after an incident of sexual/gender misconduct, whether or not the individual plans to pursue criminal action.
+See Section 15 for further information.

-GCSOM encourages those who have experienced or witnessed any form of sex discrimination or sexual/gender misconduct to report the incident promptly and to pursue GCSOM remedies and interventions as described below, as well as criminal action, if applicable.
+GCSOM encourages anyone who has experienced any form of sex discrimination or sexual/gender misconduct to report the incident promptly and to pursue GCSOM remedies and interventions as described below, as well as criminal action, if applicable.
 GCSOM takes complaints seriously and the Title IX Coordinators are prepared to assist complainants to ensure their safety and to provide supportive measures.

-Any person may report sexual/gender discrimination, harassment, or misconduct whether or not they are the person alleged to be the receiver of such conduct at any time.
-In such cases where an individual other than the one experiencing the misconduct makes the report, the Title IX

-Coordinator will reach out to the party involved (complainant) to offer supportive measures and provide information on filing a formal complaint.
+GCSOM requires faculty and staff who witness or learn of any incidents of sex discrimination or sexual/gender misconduct to report the issue to the Title IX Coordinator.
+GCSOM encourages students who witness or learn of any incidents of sex discrimination or sexual/gender misconduct to report the issue to the Title IX Coordinator.
+Any person may report sexual/gender discrimination, harassment or misconduct whether or not they are the person alleged to be the receiver of such conduct at any time.
+In such cases where an individual other than the one experiencing the misconduct makes the report, the Title IX Coordinator will reach out to the party involved (complainant) to offer supportive measures and provide information on filing a formal complaint.